ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ### Push Deployments

-You can create a deploying from the yaml file using the command:
+You can create a deployment from the yaml file using the command:

 ```bash
 kubectl create -f <yaml-file-name>.yaml